FunnyBuddys/NoMessage/README.md

 I don't want to publish big projects or plugins (at least not on GitHub).
 But smaller plugins, which have a high quality code to enrich the community.

-# NoMessage

-NoMessage is a very simple plugin that disables the messages for joining and leaving a server.